UW-INFO442-AU24/joblessInSeattle/TestingProtocol.md

 - The first test ensures that the Water Tracker component is rendering properly.
 This is done by asserting that "Water Tracker" shows up in the testing DOM.

 - The rest of the tests ensures that the button ineractions are working as expected.
 When the user clicks on the `+` button, it should increase the water count by 8 fl oz.
 When the `-` button is pressed, it should decrease the water count by 8 fl oz.
 We have a few tests to make sure these interactions work as expected.

+**Known Bugs:**

+- On smaller screens in the Medications page, there may be an overlap of input box and border.
+To fix this, move to a bigger screen or website mode instead of phone.
+In the future, this could be fixed with adding margins or padding.